lm4uc/lm4uc.github.io/content/_index.md

 We have setup the Gathertown platform for online participation.
 You can join the workshop using the link below:
 [Join Gathertown](https://app.gather.town/app/vD0ahbesX3x82ay4/NAACL%202025%20Virtual%20Day)

+## Proceedings
+The *Proceedings of the 1st Workshop on Language Models for Underserved Communities* (LM4UC 2025) is published on the [ACL Anthology](https://aclanthology.org/2025.lm4uc-1.0/).

 {{ new_block() }}